luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 matt get_vast ~/working/oliver/projects/airals/splicing/vast_tools/vast_out/INCLUSION_LEVELS_FULL-Hsa6-hg19.tab -complex IR,IR-S,IR-C -a SRR5483788_1,SRR5483789_1,SRR5483790_1 -b SRR5483794_1,SRR5483795_1,SRR5483796_1 -gtf ~/working/oliver/genomes/annotation/Homo_sapiens.GRCh38.96.gtf > ir_events.tab
 ```

 The output table ir_events.tab will have one additional column GENEID with the extracted gene IDs.
-Of course do the chromosome annotations in the VAST-TOOLs output need to match to those in the GTF file.
+The chromosome annotations in the VAST-TOOLs output need to match to those in the GTF file.

 Generally, the workflow is as follows: pre-process the output table of VAST-TOOLS for extracting PSI values with  [get_vast](http://matt.crg.eu/#get_vast), define groups of events to be analyzed with  [def_cats](http://matt.crg.eu/#def_cats), and eventually run a high-level analysis.